-Approximately 175 employees and four non-employee directors are currently eligible to participate in the Plan.
+Approximately 301 employees and four non-employee directors were eligible to participate in the Plan as of January 16, 1998.
 The table below shows the options that have been granted to current employees and non-employee directors as of December 31, 1997.